|Machine Capacity||17 Liter||12 Liter||10 Liter|

-Also, you can tumble larger and heavier elements using the larger vibratory tumbler
+Also, you can tumble larger and heavier elements using the large vibratory tumblers.

 The primary drawback of vibratory tumblers is their cost.

-These tumblers are very expensive compared to barrel tumblers.
+These industrial parts tumblers are very expensive compared to barrel tumblers.

 Further, they are louder because of the vibrating action.